 L [5%] – T [5%] – I [5%] – R1a [2.5%] – Q [2%] – N [0.1]

 Jordan: J1 – E1b1b – R1b – J2 – G – I – R1a – T

 This grouping is clearly different from those nations lying to the west of Egypt.
-A number of the nations have a higher percentage of haplogroup G, similar to Egypt and unlike the rest of North Africa.
-Levels of E1b1b are far lower, with haplogroup J being more prominent than in North Africa.
-Lebanon stands out as the only nation with more J2 than J1 – J2 being associated with European nations particularly southern Europe.
+A number of the nations have a higher percentage of Haplogroup G, similar to Egypt, though unlike the rest of North Africa.
+Levels of E1b1b are far lower, with Haplogroup J1 being far more prominent than in North Africa.
+Lebanon stands out as the only nation with more J2 than J1.
+Haplogroup J2 being associated with West Asian and southern European nations.